-■NOTE: Arctic Cat recommends the use of new gaskets, lock nuts, and seals and lubricating all internal components when servicing the engine/transmission.

-■NOTE: Some photographs and illustrations used in this section are used for clarity purposes only and are not designed to depict actual conditions.
+- ■NOTE: Arctic Cat recommends the use of new gaskets, lock nuts, and seals and lubricating all internal components when servicing the engine/transmission. - ■NOTE: Some photographs and illustrations used in this section are used for clarity purposes only and are not designed to depict actual conditions. - ■NOTE: Critical torque specifications are located in Section 1.

 A number of special tools must be available to the technician when performing service procedures in this section.
+Refer to the current Special Tools Catalog for the appropriate tool description.

 Description p/n

-Crankcase Separator/Crankshaft Remover 0444-009
+Crankcase Separator/Crankshaft Remover 0444-152

 Piston Pin Puller 0644-328

-Spanner Wrench 0444-153
+Spanner Wrench 0444-192

+Flywheel Holder 0444-193

+Magneto Rotor Remover 0444-187

+Tappet Adjuster 0444-189

+Surface Plate 0644-016

+Driven Pulley Compressor 0444-195

+V Blocks 0644-022